 Fortunately, when it comes to MUDs, there are a limited number of listing sites to consider.
 Popular listing sites for MU* style games include:

+For a full list, see the MUD Resources page.
 Note that some of these sites host reviews and ratings.
 Others, like Grapevine, do not.
 Something to keep in mind.

 Depending on what codebase you use, it may also have its own listing site where you can opt-in / register your game, as well.
 For example: Evennia and AresMUSH.
 (Worth noting if you’re still in the “looking at codebases” stage.)